Bell Pepper Production in the Philippines: 10 Things To Know

-Bell pepper, also known as sweet Pepper (Capsicum annuum L.) belongs to the solanaceous family and can be grown throughout the year.
+Bell pepper production is something that is suitable in certain parts of the country.
+Bell pepper, also known as Sweet Pepper (Capsicum annuum L.) belongs to the solanaceous family and can be grown throughout the year.

-It is a good source of vitamin C and iron and usually served as fresh or cooked with other vegetables, fish and meat.
+It is a good source of vitamin C and iron and is usually served as fresh or cooked with other vegetables, fish, and meat.
 It can also be processed as pickles.
-There are several types: green, yellow, orange, violet and brown.
+There are several types: green, yellow, orange, violet, and brown.
 Other names of this crop are ‘sweet pepper’, ‘atsal’, ‘kampana’ or ‘lara’.

-A green pepper is a highly nutritious vegetable.
-This bell shaped vegetable with a green, glossy exterior adds a dash of color to any dish.
-It is also referred to as a bell pepper.
+Green pepper is a highly nutritious vegetable.
+This bell-shaped vegetable with a green, glossy exterior adds a dash of color to any dish.
+It is also referred to as bell pepper.
 It has a tangy taste that enhances food flavor.
 The inside has a small, white foam-like core with tiny seeds attached to it.
 This pepper isn’t “hot” due to the absence of capsaicin which gives pepper the characteristic “hot” taste.
-Orange, yellow and red variants also exist.
+Orange, yellow, and red variants also exist.
 The pepper is packed with nutrients.
 It is a good source of vitamins, minerals, notably vitamins A and C, and potassium.

-In the Philippines, production of organic bell pepper is on limited quantities.
+In the Philippines, the production of organic bell pepper is in limited quantities.
 The major producers of bell pepper in the country are the Cordillera Administrative Region, 45%; Northern Mindanao, 17%; and the Ilocos region, 13%.
 These regions have cool areas suitable for bell pepper production.
-In low elevations, planting is ideally done in October to December.
+In low elevations, planting is ideally done from October to December.
 In mid and high elevations, it can be grown throughout the year.

 |California Wonder||Short bell||Green||OP|